 Harmony is a bit vague compared to some of the other principles.
 Generally speaking, it refers to how well all the visual elements work together in a work of art.
-Elements which are in harmony should have some kind of logical progression or relationship.
-If there is an element which is not in harmony with the rest of an artwork, it should stick-out and be jarring to look at.
+Elements that are in harmony should have some kind of logical progression or relationship.
+If there is an element that is not in harmony with the rest of an artwork, it should stick out and be jarring to look at.
 Kind of like an off-note in a song.

 You will usually be able to tell just from judgment if all the elements are in harmony.
 It will just look right.
 However, if the painting looks off, then it can be difficult to tell if that is because there is no harmony between the elements or if there is some other issue.

 When I think of harmony, I think of the peaceful arrangements of color in Monet’s series of water lilies.

 Unity refers to some kind of connection between all the visual elements in a work of art.
 Like harmony, this is a bit of a vague term which is difficult to objectively use to analyze art.
 The painting below demonstrates a strong sense of unity through the use of a similar hues used throughout the painting.
 Even though there is a strong contrast between the light and dark areas, there is a sense of unity created through the use of similar hues (dark yellows, oranges and greens are used in the foreground and light yellows, oranges and greens are used in the background).

 Variety refers to the use of differing qualities or instances of visual elements.
 Variety can be used to break up monotonous or repetitive areas.